 In this case, given how quickly the accident occurred after an unpredictable spillage, it would be difficult to try and show that the supermarket has been negligent or careless, and so the elderly man would be unlikely to be able to claim compensation against the shop’s public liability insurer.

 For more general information on the process and commonly asked questions, see Smith’s lawyers article relating to public place injuries.
+Find out if you have the right to start a compensation claim by talking to our expert personal injury team of lawyers, risk-free.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.